 In 1997, Bert took a position as a staff attorney for the Social Security Office of Hearings and Appeals, drafting appellate decisions of Administrative Law Judges.

 In September 2000, Bert joined the Phoenix law firm of Schmitt, Schneck, Smyth & Herrod, where he worked in the areas of civil litigation, contract litigation, business litigation and family law.

-Bert soon had the opportunity to form a law partnership with Steven B. Yarbrough, currently an Arizona State Senator, and Boyd W. Dunn, the former mayor of Chandler and a retired Judge of the Maricopa County Superior Court.
+Bert soon had the opportunity to form a law partnership with with retired Senator Steven B. Yarbrough and Boyd W. Dunn, the former mayor of Chandler and a retired Judge of the Maricopa County Superior Court.
 At Yarbrough, Moll & Dunn, he practiced general litigation, business law, family law, estate planning, juvenile law, Social Security law, personal injury and probate.

 Bert resides in Gilbert with his wife, Kathy, and daughter, Danielle.
-Kathy is a teacher at Joyful Beginnings Academy in Tempe.
+Kathy is a teacher at Legacy Traditional School in Gilbert.
 His son, Joshua, served in the United States Navy after high school for six (6) years and has made Arizona his state of residence since his discharge in April of 2016.
-Danielle graduated from Trevecca Nazarene University in Nashville, TN where she now teaches and coaches the junior varsity and varsity girls’ volley ball teams.
+Danielle graduated from Trevecca Nazarene University in Nashville, TN, a Christian college, where she now teaches and coaches the junior varsity and varsity girls’ volley ball teams.